rweather/cat-technical-information/README.md

 The core of the Cat is two 64-pin gate array chips, U2 and U14.
 These handle glue logic, dynamic RAM interfacing, and the video subsystem.
 Without a working Cat to harvest the chips from, there's no way to replicate it.
-And if I had a working Cat, I wouldn't need to replicate it!
+And if I have a working Cat, I don't need to replicate it!

 The gate arrays and clean-roomed ROM's is how VTech avoided Apple's lawyers.
 It wasn't a chip for chip rip-off of the Apple II like many other clones